Propane Industry & PERC

 Research & Development

 The propane industry is committed to maintaining the highest quality fuel possible.
 This PERC program offers as-needed testing of fuel samples to help marketers ensure consistent fuel quality.
-A fuel sampling program run by Southwest Research Institute is accepting fuel samples from marketers for testing.
+The fuel sampling program is accepting fuel samples from marketers for testing.
 This thorough expert analysis can help marketers rule out fuel quality as a factor in equipment performance issues.

 PERC’s product-development partnerships with manufacturers cover virtually every market that propane serves.